 More simply put, concussion can be defined as a temporary disturbance of the brain’s normal functioning, resulting from a blow to the head or neck, from either indirect or direct contact.

-In Australia, Rugby league, rugby union and AFL have high incidences of concussion, as well as sports such as basketball, soccer and cricket, but it is important to remember it can happen in any sport.
+In Australia, Rugby league, rugby union and AFL have high incidences, as well as sports such as basketball, soccer and cricket, but it is important to remember it can happen in any sport.

-Many athletes often don't take concussion seriously enough.
-The phrases 'I'll be fine' 'I can play on' and 'I'll get it checked out later' are often too commonly seen in sports when players are being taken off the field for concussion.
+Many athletes often don’t take head injuries and concussions seriously enough.
+The phrases ‘I’ll be fine’ ‘I can play on’ and ‘I’ll get it checked out later’ are often too commonly seen in sports when players are being taken off the field for concussion.